 Who We Are

 The ClayGround Studio & Gallery is a combination art studio and retail gallery located in Old Ellicott City, MD.
-Our studio offers instruction in wheel throwing, hand-building pottery, polymer clay, mosaics and fused glass.
+Our studio offers instruction in wheel throwing, hand-building pottery, mosaics, and fused glass.

-Our gallery features a wide selection of one-of-a-kind functional and exhibition quality artwork crafted by local artists.
+Our gallery features a wide selection of one-of-a-kind functional and quality artwork crafted by local artists.

 Stop in and see us today…

 Click here for our list of class offerings!

 Our Mission: We are dedicated to providing a positive experience in a fun, nurturing environment for artists of all levels in their creative journey.
 We encourage participation in the arts through advocacy, education, outreach, and serve as a vital creative resource for the many communities in our region.

 - Teaching classes in pottery, mosaics, and fused glass